edespino/cloudberry-site/docs/performance/parallel-query-execution.md

 ## How to use

-Cloudberry Database supports parallel query execution on AO/AOCO and heap tables.
+Apache Cloudberry supports parallel query execution on AO/AOCO and heap tables.

 ### Parallel queries on heap tables